-It also provides technical, commercial and legal services to the public, private, academic and community sectors to develop low carbon projects in four key sectors:
+It also provided technical, commercial and legal services to the public, private, academic and community sectors to develop low carbon projects in four key sectors:

 - the installation of commercial and domestic retrofit technologies onto buildings that will improve energy efficiency, decrease energy demand and/or use renewable energy

 - integration of renewable energy sources into buildings such as solar thermal collectors and biomass

 - renovating, extending or building new district heat and cooling networks using renewable heat sources to reduce carbon emissions and increase carbon efficiency.

 3.5 million Euro from European Investment Bank

 |Start and end dates||September 2018 – August 2021|